-Crowns are durable and can be made from a variety of materials, including porcelain and metal.
-They look and function like natural teeth, and if cared for properly, can last 10 years or more.
+Crowns can be durable and could be made from a variety of materials, including porcelain and metal.
+They should look and function like natural teeth, and if cared for properly, can last 10 years or more.

 How Dental Crowns Work

-If a tooth is decayed or extensively damaged that large parts of it must be removed, a dental crown may be used to restore it.
+If a tooth is decayed or extensively damaged that large parts of it must be removed, a dental crown may be used to assist in restoring it.

 The Crown Procedure